2-alchemists/krossboard-docs/content/docs/deploy-for-azure-aks.md

 * You can leave the other settings as is, click **Review + Create**.
 * Review the settings and click **Create** to start the instance.

-## Step 3: Configure Azure IAM permissions to discover AKS clusters
+## Step 2: Configure Azure IAM permissions to discover AKS clusters
 A standard setup of Krossboard requires the role of **Managed Application Reader** and the role of **Azure Kubernetes Service Cluster User Role**.

-### Enable an Azure managed identity for the instance
+### Step 2.1: Enable instance's managed identity

 * Connect to Azure portal as a subscription administrator.
 * Select **Home -> Virtual machines** to list virtual machine instances.